 Name Age Position

-Annmarie Gayle 51 Chairman and Chief Executive Officer
+Annmarie Gayle 55 Chairman and Chief Executive Officer

-Michael Hamilton 70 Director
+Michael Hamilton 74 Director

-Per Wimmer 49 Director
+Mary Losty 61 Director

-Mary Losty 58 Director
+G. Tyler Runnels 64 Director

-G. Tyler Runnels 61 Director nominee
+Joseph Charles Plumb 78 Director

-Annmarie Gayle has been our Chief Executive Officer and a member of the Board of Directors since 2011 and our Chairman since March 2017.
+Annuarie Gayle has been our Group Chief Executive Officer and a member of the Board of Directors since 2011 and our Chairman since March 2017.
 She is also our Chief Executive Officer for our flagship products business, Coda Octopus Products, Limited (UK) since 2013.
 Prior thereto, she spent two years assisting with the restructuring of our Company.
 She previously served with the Company as Senior Vice President of Legal Affairs between 2006 and 2007.
 Earlier in her career she worked for a major London law practice, the United Nations and the European Union.
 Ms. Gayle has a strong background in restructuring and has spent more than 12 years in a number of countries where she has been the lead adviser to a number of transitional administrations on privatizing banks and reforming state-owned assets in the Central Eastern European countries including banking, infrastructure, mining and telecommunications assets.
 Ms. Gayle has also managed a number of large European Union funded projects.
 Ms. Gayle holds a Law degree gained at the University of London and a Masters of Law degree in International Commercial Law from Cambridge University.
 She is qualified to practice as a solicitor in England & Wales.
 Because of her wealth of experience in corporate governance, large scale project management, restructuring, strategy, structuring and managing corporate transactions, we believe that she is highly qualified to act as our Chairman and Chief Executive Officer.